 History and Physical

-Clinically, infective endocarditis may present with a myriad of signs and symptoms, and clinicians should consider this diagnosis in any patient with risk factors who presents fever or sepsis of unknown origin.
+Clinically, infective endocarditis may present with a myriad of signs and symptoms, and clinicians should consider this diagnosis in any patient with risk factors who present with fever or sepsis of unknown origin.
 Patients will often describe the insidious onset of fevers, chills, malaise, and fatigue that generally prompts medical evaluation within the first month.
 Fever, typically defined as a temperature over 38.0 degrees C (100.4 degrees F), was found in over 95% of all patients in a large, multi-national prospective cohort study.
 However, immunosuppression, old age, antipyretic use, or previous antibiotic courses may prevent manifestation and lower the frequency of this finding.
 Other nonspecific symptoms indicative of systemic infection such as anorexia, headache, and generalized weakness may also be present.
-Symptoms that help localize to the cardio-pulmonary system—chest pain, dyspnea, decreased exercise tolerance, orthopnea, paroxysmal nocturnal dyspnea—occur less commonly and should raise concern for underlying aortic or mitral valve insufficiency.
+Symptoms that help localize to the cardiopulmonary system such as chest pain, dyspnea, decreased exercise tolerance, orthopnea, and paroxysmal nocturnal dyspnea occur less commonly and should raise concern for underlying aortic or mitral valve insufficiency.
 In the event of acute valvular incompetence, patients may present in extremis with abrupt onset of the symptoms of heart failure.

 History often reveals predisposing conditions and risk factors that aid with diagnosis.
 Current or previous indwelling catheterization, intravenous drug use, recent pacemaker placement, or history of prosthetic valves suggests predisposing endocardial injury.
 The clinician should also inquire about known degenerative valve disease such as calcific aortic stenosis or mitral valve prolapse, which underlie about 30% of all cases.
 Previously a major risk factor for infectious endocarditis, rheumatic heart disease precedes the onset of less than 5% of infective endocarditis cases in the developed world today.
 In North America, diabetes mellitus represents one of the most common comorbidities.